Caudron G.4

-The Caudron G.4 was a French biplane with twin engines, widely used during World War I as a bomber.
+The Caudron G.4 is a French biplane with twin engines, widely used during World War I as a bomber.
 It was designed by René and Gaston Caudron as an improvement over their single-engined Caudron G.3.
 The aircraft employed wing warping for banking.
 The first G.4 was built in 1915, and it was manufactured in France, England and Italy.
 It was the world's first twin-engine aircraft to be widely used, starting in March 1915.

 The Caudron G.4 was used as a reconnaissance bomber against the German Empire.
 Later, when Germany developed a fighter force, the aircraft was used for night bombing.

 The G.4 was in use in Belgium, France, Finland, Italy, Portugal, the United Kingdom, and the United States.

 Development

 While the Caudron G.3 was a reliable reconnaissance aircraft, it could not carry a useful bombload, and owing to its design, was difficult to fit with useful defensive armament.
-In order to solve these problems, the Caudron G4 was designed as a twin-engined development of the G.3, first flying in March 1915.
+In order to solve these problems, the Caudron G.4 was designed as a twin-engined development of the G.3, first flying in March 1915.
 While the G.4 had a similar pod and boom layout to the G.3, it had two Le Rhône rotary or Anzani 10 radial engines mounted on struts between the wings instead of a single similar engine at the front of the crew nacelle, while wingspan was increased and the tailplane had four rudders instead of two.
 This allowed an observer/gunner position to be fitted in the nose of the nacelle, while the additional power allowed it to carry a bombload of 100 kg.

 The G.4 was one of the few twin-engine aircraft to be able to fly with one engine stopped.

 With two engines and a large wing area, the G.4 had enough power to break altitude records.
 In May 1915, the French aviator Etienne Poulet broke the altitude record with 3 passengers, reaching a height of 5.850 m (19.226 ft).